The 1960's were really the heyday for Citroëns in the USA and perhaps in France too. Read on to see what was happening in Seattle in the 1960's.

 Seattle Times 1964

 The area of West Seattle where Automobile Internationales made its home had historically been an ‘auto row’ with several different dealerships on adjacent blocks.
 Eventually, nearly all of them seemed to be owned by the 'Huling Brothers' for their West Seattle automotive empire.
-So it is fitting that after Jolley vacated location #2, the Huling Brothers ended up in the building (following several other uses, such as a Rambler dealership in the mid-1960’s).
+So it is fitting that after Jolley vacated location #2, the Huling Brothers ended up in the building (following several other uses, such as a Mercury dealership in 1963-1965 and a Rambler dealership from 1965-1972.

 The Huling Brothers empire itself collapsed in the early 2000’s.
 Thrifty Car Rental then occupied the building for a number of years (see "2008" photo above).
 Today, most of the buildings of West Seattle’s auto row are gone, having been replaced with condos.
 Somehow, the building at 3801 SW Alaska Street escaped the wrecking ball.
 Currently, the building has been nicely restored and is a Les Schwab Tire Center (see photo below).